milabuob/nirfaster-uFF/README.md

 ## Available key functionalities

 - I/O of NIRFAST(er) meshes.
 This is directly compatible with the Matlab version
-- Mesh creation from segmented volumetric data
+- Mesh creation from segmented volumetric data, *and segemented 2D image (new from 1.2.0)*
 - Conversion from solid mesh to NIRFASTer mesh
 - Fluence calculation (CW/FD)

 ## Changelog

+1.2.0

+- Support for newer GPUs (50xx series)

+- Support for Python 3.8 and 3.13 (Windows and Linux only)

+- Minor bug fix in gen_intmat

+- 2D meshing added

 1.0.0

 - Added support for Python 3.12
 - CGAL mesher separated from the CPU library as a standalone application
 - Fixed a bug in gen_intmat, which leads to incorrect data.tomesh() result when xgrid and ygrid have different resolutions